Xuecheng (monk): Life as abbot

+Controversies

 Sexual misconduct accusations

 In 2018, monks who had formerly worked for Xuecheng published a 95-page report which included allegations sexual harassment of several nuns, embezzlement of funds, dictatorial management style, illegal construction, and corruption among other things.
 He resigned as the head of China's Buddhist association after the allegations were published.
 According to the South China Morning Post, the report was written by two of the monastery's former monks and posted on social media.
 The report alleged that the abbot "sent suggestive messages to two female monks at Longquan Temple and made unwanted sexual advances towards at least four others."
 Other chapters of the report outlined how he had overseen the illegal construction of several buildings at the monastery and embezzled funds.
 "Longquan temple is under his spell ...
 Xuecheng manipulated disciples to serve his 'Buddhist empire,'" the report stated.
 One of the report's authors, Monk Xianqi, told that they didn't intend to make it public and didn't know how it leaked, but from CCN news, he has reported to CNN in July already.
 The monks had submitted the report to the police.
 The other authors said on social media that he was compelled to speak out after the victims were ignored by authorities who said they could not investigate the matter.
 The incident has been characterized as a part of the Chinese me too movement.

 In August 2018, the National Religious Affairs Administration (NRAA) announced that its investigators had completed their investigation into the allegations against Xuecheng.
 The investigation corroborated many of the allegations made against Xuecheng and the NRAA ordered the Buddhist Association of China to severely punish him.
 A police investigation into the sexual assault allegations is ongoing.